blaix/prettynice/README.md

 You can `cd` to a directory and run `npm start`, or use [`just`](https://github.com/casey/just) from the root of the repo:

 * Run a single example with `just example [EXAMPLE NAME]` (e.g. `just example hello-world`).
-* Run an example and reload the server on file changes with `just watch [EXAMPLE NAME]`.
-  You'll still need to manually refresh the web page (this is a feature).
 * Iterate through all the examples with `just examples`.
   Ctrl-c to kill the current example and start the next one.
   Great for testing.